Akanksha987/Alcovia/README.md

 1. **Artifact Build:** GitHub Actions builds and pushes the container to Artifact Registry using a service account key stored in repository secrets.
 2. **Infrastructure:** Use Terraform or gcloud CLI to create a Cloud SQL (PostgreSQL) instance and a Cloud Run service.
 Store secrets in Secret Manager and mount them as environment variables.
-3. **Release:** After CI succeeds, trigger a deploy job (`gcloud run deploy alcovia-api --image=... --region=us-central1 --set-env-vars=...`).
+3. **Release:** After CI succeeds, trigger a deploy job (`gcloud run deploy energy-api --image=... --region=us-central1 --set-env-vars=...`).
 Cloud Run provides HTTPS out of the box and scales to zero.
 4. **Networking & Observability:**
    - Use Cloud Armor or IAP for additional auth policies if needed.
    - Export logs/metrics to Cloud Logging & Cloud Monitoring, set alerts on 5xx error rate and response latency.